GabrielRRussell/CookieCollector-3DS-/README.md

 # Usage

 Grab a release file from the releases page, or compile the code yourself.
 Place the 3DSX and SDMH in /root/3DS/games/CookieCollector/.
+Make sure /3ds/data/CookieCollector/ exists, or it may not start up.

 Your files should look like this: